180254/lab3_3/README.md

 About the branches:<br/>

 master - base branch<br/>
-faketime - prepared to time-dependent, refactored to use fake system clock pattern.<br/>
+faketime - prepared for time-dependent tests, refactored - used fake system clock pattern.<br/>
 faketime_anotherWay - added time-dependend test, which use DateTimeUtils(Joda-Time library) way.
-Notes provided as commit details.
+Notes are provided as commit details.